Can I Sue the Dog Owner if I Was Bitten in Minnesota?

 If you or a loved one has been bitten by a dog, the owner and any additional responsible party should be held accountable.
-Your compensation may include amounts for hospital and other medical bills, future medical treatments, psychological counseling, loss of earnings, pain and suffering and disfigurement.
+Your dog bite compensation may include amounts for hospital and other medical bills, future medical treatments, psychological counseling, loss of earnings, pain and suffering, and disfigurement.
 Your payout will generally come from the dog owner’s home owner’s insurance.

-Let’s assume you were lawfully on the property when the attack occurred.
-In Minnesota, you are entitled to receive compensation if you were attacked, although the rules and circumstances for such recovery may differ depending on where you file your lawsuit.
+In Minnesota, you are generally entitled to receive compensation if you were attacked, although the rules and circumstances for such recovery may differ depending on where you file your lawsuit.
 Examples include violations of leash laws, harboring an animal with dangerous propensities, failure to maintain fences and enclosures, etc.

 In Minnesota, you can also recover compensation if it is a “first offense.”
 The “one bite” rule no longer applies.
 This rule allowed a dog one act of aggression before its owner became responsible for any injuries.

 You may also be able to sue people who don’t own the animal but are still responsible for the attack.
-For instance, a daycare center might be liable if staff allowed someone with an aggressive one onto the property, or a landlord might be liable if he or she knew that a tenant had a dangerous one.
+For instance, a daycare center might be liable if staff allowed someone with an aggressive animal onto the property, or a landlord might be liable if he or she knew that a tenant had a dangerous dog.

-A dogs tendency to bite is based on factors such as its early experiences, socialization and the victim’s behavior, as well as heredity.
-There are situations where the owner has trained it in such a way as to make it particularly dangerous.
+A dog’s tendency to attack is based on factors such as its early experiences, socialization, and the victim’s behavior, as well as heredity.
+There are situations where the owner has trained the dog in such a way as to make it particularly dangerous.
 In such cases, the victim may make a claim for punitive damages, an amount meant to punish and/or deter behavior.

-There are 300,000 bites per year that require medical treatment, and most of the victims are children (60%).
+There are 300,000 animal attacks per year that require medical treatment; most of the victims are children (60%).
 Unfortunately, some of the injuries can be quite severe and can include: